Holomorphic representation of quantum computations

 Note also that the commonly used homodyne detection (corresponding to a measurement of a position-like operator) is obtained by combining a single-mode Gaussian squeezing operation with a continuous heterodyne detection (yielding an unbalanced heterodyne detection), in the limit where the modulus of the squeezing parameter goes to infinity~\cite{Leonhardt-essential}.
 Moreover, any Gaussian measurement may be obtained by combining Gaussian unitary operations and homodyne detection~\cite{giedke2002characterization}.

-Hence, the HQC model, while being defined using basic elements of complex analysis, captures infinite-dimensional quantum computational models with bosonic Hamiltonian evolution and Gaussian measurements and/or non-Gaussian photon-number detection (non-adaptive and adaptive).
-Even though we only consider these two types of measurements, note that Eq.~(\ref{eq:SBscalarprod}) allows for modeling arbitrary projections.
+Hence, this holomorphic representation of bosonic computations, while being defined using basic elements of complex analysis, captures infinite-dimensional quantum computational models with bosonic Hamiltonian evolution and Gaussian measurements and/or non-Gaussian photon-number detection (non-adaptive and adaptive).
+Even though we only consider these two types of measurements, note that Eq.~(\ref{eq:SBscalarprod}) allows for modeling arbitrary projective measurements.